 Is Opting Out Safe?

 It depends.
-When you opt out, you are risking that the IRS is going to penalize you more than they would under the regular program..
-Moreover, if you are opting out after submitting to OVDP post July 2014, the IRS may believe that the only reason you are doing so is to avoid the penalty — which may be a legitimate reason based on the facts and circumstances of your case and whether the majority of unreported money is “Income” or Accounts/Assets”
+When you opt out, you are risking that the IRS is going to penalize you more than they would under the regular program.
+Moreover, if you are opting out after submitting to OVDP post July 2014, the IRS may believe that the only reason you are doing so is to avoid the penalty — although this may be a legitimate reason based on the facts and circumstances of your case and whether the majority of unreported money is “Income” or Accounts/Assets”

 The following are three examples of when you may still consider opting out of OVDP:

 Some attorneys are willing to take any case they can to pay the bills.
 This is true, even when an attorney has literally little to no experience in an area of law.
 It is actually not uncommon for attorneys with little to no international tax background to take this type of case, because they think it is easy.
 Unfortunately, there are so many nuances to this area of law, that if the client utilizes an attorney who does not have the proper experience, they may find themselves stuck in OVDP — when they should have never submitted to the Streamlined Program.

 These types of attorneys will make statements to the client such as “unless you go OVDP you will not obtain criminal protection,” and “unless you go OVDP, you could end up in jail.”

 Now, if you were willful and were intending on defrauding the US government then you should go OVDP.
 But, if you are non-willful and the only reason you are choosing OVDP is because the attorney scared you into OVDP, you may consider opting out.
 The reason the attorney pushed you into OVDP is usually one of two reasons:

 - The attorney did not understand the program; and/or